aurelia/documentation/English/docs.md

 <h4 id="global-behavior"><a href="#global-behavior">global-behavior</a></h4>

-This is not an Attached Behavior that you will use directly.
+This is not an HTML enhancement that you will use directly.
 Rather, it works in conjunction with a custom binding command to dynamically enable the use of jQuery plugins and similar APIs declaratively in HTML.
 Let's look at an example in order to help clarify the idea:

 ```markup
 <div jquery.modal="show: true; keyboard.bind: allowKeyboard">...</div>